-We continued our Environment program [ENP] with some activities in Waste Management and Recycling.
-1200 children and seven village schools benefited weekly from our Waste Management and Recycling Program.
-Now 10,000+ children have benefited from our Programs.
+We continue our Environment program [ENP] with some activities in Waste Management and Recycling.
+1200 children and seven village schools benefit weekly from our Waste Management and Recycling Program.
+Now just under 10,000 children have benefitted from our Programs.

 We re-design and re-launch in October 2008 our first official website and produce our first brochure.
 We are featured in an article titled Extraordinary Lives in the October edition of XL Results magazine and in an interview on XL Radio.